Mixed-State Topological Order under Coherent Noise: Details on Random Rotation Noise

 In this appendix, we elaborate on the random rotation noise discussed in Sec.~\ref{Sec:RandRotNoise}.
-We prove the reduction of Eq.~\eqref{RandRotQC} to stochastic $\vec{n} \cdot \vec{\sigma}$ noise and the $R$-dependence of the effective stat-mech model.
+We prove the transformation of Eq.~\eqref{RandRotQC} into stochastic $\vec{n} \cdot \vec{\sigma}$ noise and the $R$-dependence of the effective stat-mech model.
 We also detail the mapping to the stat-mech model Eq.~\eqref{SMModel} and solve the staggered vertex model for the $Y$-rotation noise discussed in Sec.~\ref{Sec:RandYRot}.